itellaetxe/compneuro_tools/README.md

 - `atlas_overlap` --> Informs about the overlap between a binary mask and a given atlas. *I use it for checking the overlap between my statistically significant cluster masks and atlases of interest*.
 It returns a dataframe with the overlap between the binary mask and each region in the atlas in percentage and in number of voxels.

+- `compute_wmaps` --> Computes W-score maps from a given normative model that you have previously fit with `fit_glm`.
+It takes a 4D image to which the normative model betas will be applied, and returns a 4D image with the W-score maps, `w_scores.nii.gz`.
+The design matrix specification is the same as in `fit_glm`, whitespace-separated plain txt files.
+Easy.

+- `binarize_wmaps` --> Helper CLI that takes a 4D W-scores image (however it could work with any other 4D image) and binarizes it below and above a given threshold.
+Returns two 4D images: `<image_name>_positive.nii.gz` and `<image_name>_negative.nii.gz`, corresponding to the regions above and below the given threshold, respectively.

 ## Installation (User)
 You can install the package using pip, as it is available on PyPI: